Sheikh-Srijon/shapeVisualizer/readme.md

 ### What shapes can be run by default?
 For convenience, this program comes with data.txt, pyramid.txt and plane.txt in /public directory.
 You can upload those text files.
 ---
-Thank you!
-Usually, open sourcers will ask for coffee as gratitude but I would love to intern at Neocis instead ;)